Table of Contents

-If you suffer from obstructive sleep apnea chances are that sleep specialists have prescribed CPAP therapy for you and it is with reason.
-When it comes to treatment of sleep apnea CPAP therapy is widely considered to be the gold standard.
-However, it is not always the best option for obstructive sleep apnea patients.
+If you suffer from obstructive sleep apnea, the chances are that sleep specialists have prescribed CPAP therapy for you, and it is with reason.
+When it comes to the treatment of sleep apnea, CPAP therapy is widely considered to be the gold standard.
+However, it is not always the best option for every obstructive sleep apnea patient.

-Unfortunately, some for the reasons given above some patients prefer not to go undergo treatment thinking that CPAP treatment is the only way to treat their obstructive sleep apnea.
+Unfortunately, for the reasons given above, some patients prefer not to undergo treatment, thinking that CPAP treatment is the only way to treat their obstructive sleep apnea.
 Thankfully this is not the case.
-Given the many challenges one is likely to go through if sleep apnea goes untreated such as high blood pressure, heart problems, stroke, depression, diabetes etc, it is important for OSA patients to seek treatment.
+Given the many challenges, one is likely to go through if sleep apnea goes untreated, such as high blood pressure, heart problems, stroke, depression, diabetes, etc., it is crucial for OSA patients to seek treatment.

 Below are some treatment alternatives for obstructive sleep apnea that have proven effective.